surpiya19/airflow-ecommerce-pipeline/README.md

 # 🇧🇷 E-commerce Data Pipeline (Airflow, Pandas, PySpark, PostgreSQL)

 ## 🎯 Project Overview
 This project implements an end-to-end Extract, Transform, Load, and Analyze (ETLA) data pipeline using Apache Airflow.
-The goal is to process raw E-commerce data (Brazilian Olist datasets), standardize, merge, load it into a PostgreSQL data warehouse, and perform a final analysis using PySpark.
+The goal was to process raw E-commerce data (Brazilian Olist datasets), standardize, merge, load it into a PostgreSQL data warehouse, and perform a final analysis using PySpark.

 The pipeline leverages Airflow's TaskFlow API for efficient, parallel execution and uses intermediate Parquet files for fast data transfer between tasks.